nadgeris/aws_terraform/README.md

 **#Purpose**
 This is where you configure and maintain all new environments as Infrastructure as Code.

-PreReq's
+Pre-requirements:
-Every env has a definitions.yaml, where I have defined the veriable
+Every env has a definitions.yaml file, where I have defined the veriable

-Please update the veriable according your env
+Please update the veriable according to your env